-138. Drawing the evidence together, the panel agreed that there should continue to be a mixture of provision across the University between local clusters and centrally provided and managed facilities.
+148. Drawing the evidence together, the panel agreed that there should continue to be a mixture of provision across the University between local clusters and centrally provided and managed facilities.
 Although the freedom to innovate in this area was critical, the panel concluded there was a need for improved oversight and governance, with the central aim being not to control activity but to deliver a strategy for Research Computing that:

-- a) ensures that central provision is designed to best meet the needs of the wider University; - b) ensures that researchers have access to the facilities they need, at a manageable cost; and - c) provides financial models incorporating incentives to minimise the cost to the University, in terms of money, carbon dioxide and space.
+- a) ensures that central provision is designed to best meet the needs of the wider University: - b) ensures that researchers have access to the facilities they need, at a manageable cost; and c) provides financial models incorporating incentives to minimise the cost to the University, in terms of money, carbon dioxide and space.
 The governance of the new Data Centre will be a key part of this.

-139. The panel felt that the strategic needs of the University for Research Computing require definition and oversight by a separate sub-committee of the ISSC, clearly driven by the interests of the key users.
-Central high performance computing facilities should in future be managed through the new ISSC and its Research Computing Sub-Committee as one of the central services and, probably, part of the merged central service provider.
+149. The panel felt that the strategic needs of the University for Research Computing require definition and oversight by a separate sub-committee of the ISC, clearly driven by the interests of the key users.
+Central high performance computing facilities should in future be managed through the new ISC and its Research Computing Sub-Committee as one of the central services andas part of the merged central service provider.
 A further challenge will be the provision of central facilities for the storage of increasing amounts of data, and open access both to publications and to the underlying data.
+The detailed discussion of the proposal for a Research Computing Sub-Committee is set out in Section B.